Betting backers of the ‘dogs and mostly likely the ‘books were howling over the weekend in college football.

 Amazingly, the top nine teams in the Associated Press rankings of college football teams all failed to cover the spread over the weekend.
 Three of them, aforementioned Notre Dame plus Texas A&M and Baylor, lost outright.

-Ohio State has failed to cover the last two weekends in Ohio sports betting, although they did get wins.
+Ohio State has failed to cover the last two weekends in Ohio sportsbooks, although they did get wins.
 Against Notre Dame in a matchup of two ranked teams at the time, the Buckeyes were 16.5-point favorites.
 They won 21-10.
 This weekend against Arkansas State, Ohio State was a 44.5-point favorite and won easily, 45-12, but again failed to cover.

 AP Week 2 Poll Top 10 Results